KnoxMajor/go-make/README.md

 3. To make available anywhere in mac terminal as a command ```sudo mv go-make /usr/local/bin```
 4. echo $PATH and make sure "/usr/local/bin" is in your path
 5. Then in your terminal run go-make <PROJECT-NAME>
-6. follow the promtps and then in your current working directory it will scaffold your project
+6. Follow the promtps, then in your current working directory, it will scaffold your project